Laws in Wales Acts 1535 and 1542: Effects

 In the Welsh Principality, assimilation had already been greatly implemented and so the 1536 and 1542/43 acts in reality brought some legal consistency across Wales, effectively extending the Principality to the Welsh Marches and ending use of Welsh law.

 The legal simplicity made it easier for the English crown to collect tax in Wales.
 After the conquest of Wales by Edward I, the counties of Anglesey, Caernarfonshire, Cardiganshire, Carmarthenshire, Flintshire and Merionethshire were added to by the formerly Marcher counties of Brecknockshire, Denbighshire, Glamorgan, Montgomeryshire, Pembrokeshire and Radnorshire.
 This also formed a legal border with England.

 Although the poor people of Wales may not have been aware of the laws, the measures were popular with the Welsh gentry who saw the acts as bringing legal equality with English citizens.
 The acts were also seen by the gentry as reducing the influence of the marcher lords.

-English was made the legal language in Wales to bring it in line with Westminster, despite the monoglot population's retention of Welsh as the majority language.
+English was made the legal language in Wales to bring it in line with Westminster.
+Welsh remained unchallenged as the majority language of the land until the later 19th century.